PaulskPt/Presto_MQTT_multi_topic_subscriber/README.md

 timestamp    -> ts
 ```
 In case of a MQTT message with topic: "sensor/Feath/ambient"
-In the "reads" subsection:
+In the MQTT "payload" with name "reads" there are:
-another four sub-sub-sections for each (term) of the BME280 sensor: "temperature", "pressure", "altitude" and "humidity":
+four nested Json objects for each (term) of the BME280 sensor: "temperature", "pressure", "altitude" and "humidity":

 ```
-	 sub-sub-section (term) "temperature" -> "t"
-	 sub-sub-section (term) "pressure"    -> "p"
-	 sub-sub-section (term) "altitude"    -> "a"
-	 sub-sub-section (term) "humidity"    -> "h"
+	 nested Json object (term) "temperature" -> "t" nested Json object (term) "pressure"    -> "p" nested Json object (term) "altitude"    -> "a" nested Json object (term) "humidity"    -> "h"
 ```

 In case of a MQTT message with topic: "lights/Feath/toggle"
-the only subsection contains, for example:
+the only nested Json object contains, for example:
 ```
   	[...]"toggle":{"v":1,"u":"i","mn":1,"mx":0}},
 ```
 where "v":1 stands for Toggle leds ON.

 In case of a MQTT message with topic: "lights/Feath/color_inc",
-the only subsection contains, for example:
+the only nested Json object contains, for example:
 ```
   	[...]"colorInc":{"v":4,"u":"i","mn":0,"mx":9}}
 ```
 where "v":4 stands for ColorIndex value 4 (minim 0 and maximum 9)

 In case of a MQTT message with topic: "lights/Feath/color_dec",
-the only subsection contains, for example:
+the only nested Json object contains, for example:
 ```
   	[...]"colorDec":{"v":3,"u":"i","mn":0,"mx":9}}
 ```

-Each sub-sub-section has the same definitions:
+Each nested Json object has the same definition:
 ```
 	"sensor_value"        -> "v"
 	"unit_of_measurement" -> "u"